What is a trade mark?

 The earliest date that your trade mark can be registered is around seven and a half months from when you first file your application.

-Head to the IP Australia website for more information on the timeframes and costs of registering a trade mark.
+Head to the IP Australia website for more information on the Trademark Price Calculator.

 How much does it cost to apply for a trade mark?